uw-echospace/group-website/content/authors/imranmaj/_index.md

 user_groups:
 - Researchers
 ---
-I am a student studying at the University of Washington studying Electrical Engineering with a concentration in Embedded Computing Systems.
+I am a student at the University of Washington studying Electrical Engineering with a concentration in Embedded Computing Systems.
 I hope to graduate from the University of Washington in Spring/Fall of 2022.
 I enjoy programming and working with others to create better software.

 I am pursuing that passion in my position as a Student Assistant at the Applied Physics Laboratory where I am helping to develop [Echopype](https://github.com/OSOceanAcoustics/echopype), a tool for working with sonar data.
 Although I do not have much experience with acoustics, I enjoy  learning more about this field every day.